 There’s something magical about lacing up a pair of perfectly fitted climbing shoes.
 Like a knight buckling the straps of his armor in preparation for battle, the mental act of cinching laces readies a climber for the send.
 But how does one find this perfect shoe?
-As the market for climbing shoes populates, manufacturers advertise talk about performance lasts, high asymmetry, and linings without bothering to define what these terms even mean, let alone how to choose between them.
+As the market for climbing shoes grow, manufacturers advertise talk about performance lasts, high asymmetry, and linings without bothering to define what these terms even mean, let alone how to choose between them.
 In the paragraphs below, you’ll be introduced to the terms and concepts of climbing shoes while also learning how to make an informed choice regarding the best shoe for you.

 Last and Asymmetry